Welcome Blessings!

 You’ve probably experienced this at least once: someone yawns, and before you know it, you’re yawning too.
 It’s not just about being tired; it’s your brain’s way of syncing with others.

 This contagious reflex is thought to help strengthen social bonds and even promote empathy.
-By mirroring each other’s yawns, you subconsciously signal that you’re in tune with the emotional state of those around you, fostering a sense of connection and shared experience.
+When you yawn along with someone, it’s like you’re subconsciously saying, “I get you.”
+It helps create a feeling of connection and shared experience.

 Even when someone is wearing a mask or sunglasses, you can usually still recognize them.
 This is because your brain is exceptional at reading faces, even when part of the picture is missing.
 Our brain is like a detective, piecing together clues from eyes, expressions, and posture to complete the puzzle.